 Now it’s time to polish your headlights to get that perfect clarity and gloss.
 You’ll do that by using the Clarifying Compound from the kit.

-Pour a bit of clarifying compound to the white towel that’s included in the box, and apply it to the headlight in even circular motions.
+Pour a bit of clarifying compound into the white towel that’s included in the box, and apply it to the headlight in even circular motions.

 Rub it thoroughly with firm pressure for about 5 minutes on each headlight.

-When you rubbed headlights with firm pressure for 5 minutes each, it’s time to wash the headlights and dry them.
+When you rub headlights with firm pressure for 5 minutes each, it’s time to wash the headlights and dry them.

 When you wash and dry them, apply the Surface Activator again, wait for 30 seconds, and rinse and dry your headlights.

-Before going to the step #6, you can remove an adhesive tape since you don’t need it anymore.
+Before going to step #6, you can remove adhesive tape since you don’t need it anymore.

 Step #6 – Clear Coat Application

-Remember, if you don’t protect your headlights from the Sun’s UV rays, it will become foggy and hazy again in no time.
+Remember, if you don’t protect your headlights from the Sun’s UV rays, they will become foggy and hazy again in no time.

 Before starting, use the second white towel included in the kit and dry the area again.
 We need to have perfectly dried headlights in order to apply the clear coat.

-Now, put the plastic glove on your hand, you need to make sure none of the hand oils, sweat, etc. comes in contact with the headlight.
+Now, wear a plastic glove.
+You need to make sure none of the hand oils, sweat, etc., comes in contact with the headlight.

 WELL DONE, YOU’RE FINISHED WITH CLEANING THE FOGGY HEADLIGHTS!

-Using the method I showed you above, you can get great results, something like in the picture below.
+Using the method for fixing foggy headlights I showed you above, you can get great results, like in the picture below.